shubhaguha/memories-project/README.md

 1. From inside client directory: `npm run build`.
 1. Sites > Drag and drop your site output folder here (without connecting to Git)
 1. Domain settings > Options > Edit site name

+### Deploy Database, Backend, and Frontend all on Zeet

+Part 3 of the tutorial recommends using [Zeet](https://zeet.co/) to host all parts of the application together in one platform.

+1. Sign in with GitHub.